-This easy curry chicken dish is the standard curry chicken.
+This easy curry chicken dish is the the best recipe with the right spices and coconut milk!
+In Malaysia, we make this for breakfast, lunch, and dinner!
 No fuss, just yummy and creamy curry.
 Rich in coconut milk and spices, this dish is a must-try.
 As the chicken pieces are marinated in curry paste before cooking, the taste of the meat is enhanced.

 Malaysian curry is made of fresh and dried spices.
 Along with a special curry powder that is premixed, this curry delivers the punch of flavours in the meat and also the gravy.
 It’s creamy and balanced in aromatics, making one crave for more at every bite.

 The best curry chicken is in Step 1 and Step 3 of the recipe.
 Firstly, you have to marinade the chicken with some curry powder and to incorporate the savoury flavour, soy sauce will be needed.

 The next most important step is to sauté the curry powder mix with oil until it begins to separate.
 When this step is not done properly, the curry will taste grainy and raw.
 Do it over low to medium heat and use enough oil.
 Never skip this step.

 How is Malaysian Curry different?

 Malaysian curry is very special because it has the combines all three cuisine - Malay, Indian and Chinese.
 It’s not as thick as the common Indian curries.
 It uses aromatics such as lemon grass that are usually used in Malay cooking.
 As for the Chinese component, you’ll see the use of ingredients like light soy sauce.

 Combining these cuisines in a pot, you’ll be guaranteed a wonderful curry experience.

 Yes, they can.
 Shallots are generally more intense in taste and are also spicier compared to onions.
 The best substitute would be red onions.